niwevett/events/README.md

 ### Installing

-Create a new database for this project in CMD or PgAdmin4 and add the credentials and path to application properties
+1. Create a new database for this project in CMD or PgAdmin4 and add the credentials and path to application properties.
+2. Install Postman and import Postman collection

 ## Build with